amanda-ciampa/Piano-Virtuoso/README.md

 Piano Virtuoso is designed for all ages; anyone who wishes to learn how to play piano can!
 All that is needed is a MIDI controller to start a musical journey.

+This current version features 5 different lessons.
+With the exception of lesson 5, all lessons have 2 chapters which include a related mini game to help learn the concept within the chapter.
+Lesson 5 is a recap of what has been learned through lessons 1 - 4.

 ## Getting Started

 These instructions will help install and run this program.